 Red Cactus Pears

-Red Cactus pears are available early fall through the spring.
+Red Cactus pears are available in the early fall through spring.

 Recipes that include Red Cactus Pears.
 One is easiest, three is harder.

 People have shared Red Cactus Pears using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 8 Stoney St, London SE1 1TL, United Kingdom

 PewexNear Rome, Italy

 Via Fabio Massimo, 35, 00192 Roma RM

 About 40 days ago, 8/19/22